In the wake of Sandy’s last and worst attack of the 2015 season, here’s what the lesser outlets are saying. Reflect and enjoy. —B. Keyes, I. Woolley

 In a rich seam of evidence, the hurricane’s droppings are the mother lode.

 Deposited from her cloaca—the other, less-celebrated end of her feeding tube—at intervals of half a mile or so, the car-sized balls of human flesh and bone aren’t just for confirming the identities of the dead any more.
-Extreme-weather scatologists believe the excrement of giants like Sandy has much more to tell us about their health, diet and behavior; it’s simply a matter of learning the language.
+If extreme-weather scatologists are right, the excrement of giants like Sandy may have much more to tell us about their health, diet and behavior; it’s simply a matter of learning the language.

 But to a scientist fluent in coprolalia, it all tells a story.